wlvpn/ConsumerVPN-Android/VPN SDK - documentation/SETUP.md

 # Setup

 The VPN-SDK is a Kotlin first library.
-Although it can be used with Java with no problem, we recommend using Kotlin for the best experience.
+Although it's compatible with Java with no problem, we recommend using Kotlin for the best experience.

-Before you begin using VPN-SDK, you must setup your project following the next instructions
+Before you begin using VPN-SDK, you must set up your project following the next instructions.

 ## Requirements